farmonaut/farmonaut_api/README.md

 [![Build Status](https://travis-ci.org/joemccann/dillinger.svg?branch=master)](https://travis-ci.org/joemccann/dillinger)

 [![N|Solid](https://i.imgur.com/taBZAWn.png)](https://farmonaut.com/)
 Farmonaut’s Satellite Based Crop Health Monitoring System is built to put satellite technology in the hands of each and every farmer in the most economical way.
 Our objective is to break the cost barrier and help democratize remote sensing in the farming community.
+Satellite Data is updated every 3 to 5 days.

 #### ImageTypes: